nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 #### Unit coverage
 Coverage is set to run automatically at liberal high and low-water marks via the Jest config, and the lcov results can be found in the `/test/coverage` folder.
 See the "Serving" section below for a quick method to see your coverage results in the browser.

+> We have noticed that there is a chance of Babel complaining that it can't find module './comments/inheritedLeadingComments'.
+Strangely it only happens once, on the first run of a coverage test and if you are using VS Code.
+Running the tests again will make the error disappear.
+To be on the safe side, we have added the `@babel/types` repo, which you can discover here: https://babeljs.io/docs/en/next/babel-types.html

 #### e2e tests
 The e2e we are using is Cypress, and the config is found at `/cypress.json`.
 There is a sample test called `init.spec.js`  that will run, but you obviously have to have the dev server running first.
 ```bash